0cjs/sedoc/app/gitlab.md

     curl -L --header "Private-Token: 9koXpg98eAheJpvBs5tK" \
         https://gitlab.example.com/api/v4/projects

+HTTP query parameters can be used to pass additional arguments to API calls.

+For almost all API calls that produce a list of results the results are paginated.
+The `per_page` parameter specifies the number of results per page (default 20, max 100) and `page` specifies which page to show (default 1, the first page).

 ### Libraries and CLI Tools

 There are [many API packages on PiPY][pipy-gitlab] for GitLab.
 The